rproskuryakov/rproskuryakov.github.io/content/about.md

 Hey, I'm Rodion.

 I'm interested in:
-- Model inference
+- Model Inference
-- MLOps/LLMOps
-- ML systems reliability
+- MLOps/LLMOps & ML Systems Reliability
-- Computer Architecture
+- Recommender Systems
 - Math

 As an MLOps Engineer with over 5 years of experience,